Blog - TGC News

 So it is no surprise that creative office spaces have become somewhat of an art form for modern organisations.
 Fortune’s “25 coolest offices of the 100 Best Companies” reinforces the growing belief that the aesthetic of the office is directly related to business success.
 In-office rock climbing walls, barber shops, extensive game rooms and ball pits are just some of the ways companies are transforming their workspaces into genuine second home environments for their employees.

 The open plan office phenomenon is not purely a canvas for quirky entertainment offerings.
 Seth Stevenson’s “The Boss With No Office” article in Slate discusses Bloomberg’s clever “engineered mingling”.
 The building is designed to not only facilitate collaboration but also demand it.
 Lifts do not service every floor, and forced thoroughfares have employees rubbing shoulders with all divisions of the business every day.
 It’s clear that business innovators appreciate the profound impact positive spaces can have on employee productivity.

 Moving to the CBD to improve office culture doesn’t just impact current employees.
 Prospective talent can be heavily influenced by platforms like Glassdoor and LinkedIn, which enable current staff to voice grievances or benefits to a receptive audience.
 They can also upload images of your office.

 According to their website, Glassdoor is the fastest growing jobs and recruiting website, particularly popular for its extensive database of company reviews, CEO ratings, interview reviews, salary reports and office photos.
-Professional social media platforms are becoming a first stop for job seekers demanding top notch working standards.
+Professional social media platforms are becoming the first stop for job seekers demanding top-notch working standards.

 Those who are holding a magnifying glass to the inner workings of your organisation may pose a reputational threat, but the market opportunities for business that boast a great workplace culture are impressive.